 Inmazeb (REGN-EB3) Ebola Treatment Description

-Inmazeb (REGN-EB3) is a novel anti-viral antibody cocktail contains atoltivimab, maftivimab and odesivimab-ebgn, developed using VelociSuite® proprietary rapid response technologies.
+Inmazeb (REGN-EB3) is a novel anti-viral antibody cocktail that contains atoltivimab, maftivimab, and odesivimab-ebgn, developed using VelociSuite® proprietary rapid response technologies.

 VelociGene enables rapid, automated, and high-scale manipulation of mouse DNA, with almost no limitations on the size and sophistication of modifications.
-This enables unprecedented speed and capacity for the validation of therapeutic targets and the creation of animal models of human disease.
+This enables unprecedented speed and capacity to validate therapeutic targets and the creation of animal models of human disease.
 Under the NIH grant, we took on the challenge of targeting 3,500 of the most difficult genes.

-On October 14, 2020, Regeneron announced that the U.S. Food and Drug Administration approved Inmazeb for the treatment of infection caused by Zaire ebolavirus in adult and pediatric patients, including newborns of mothers who have tested positive for the infection.
+On October 14, 2020, Regeneron announced that the U.S. Food and Drug Administration approved Inmazeb to treat infection caused by Zaire ebolavirus in adult and pediatric patients, including newborns of mothers who have tested positive for the disease.

 Regeneron expects to deliver an established number of treatment doses over the course of 6-years and receive compensation of approximately $10 million in 2021 and an average of $67 million per year for each of the next five years (2022-2026).